6063-fuguoxue/HW12/README.md

 # HW12

 This homework is about serial communication between Arduino and p5.js.
-It is also part of the [final project](https://github.com/6063-fuguoxue/Final) for the Creative Coding class.
+It is also part of the [final project](https://github.com/6063-fuguoxue/Final) for the Creative Coding class, so you may want to check the complete project plan and more detailed diagrams from there.

 Since it is just about serial communication, I don't have FSM for this homework.